 Be bold about your achievements

 Celebrate you and all the great things you do!
 We achieve great things in our personal and professional lives so why do we not shout about them enough?
 I meet many women who are talented and do fantastic work, yet we refer to the ‘imposter syndrome’ of not being good enough.
-I believe that self-esteem and confidence blossoms, but it starts with us.
+I believe that self-esteem and confidence can blossom, but it starts with us.
 Celebrate what you do well.
 I take pride in being a chatterbox because my ability to articulate and communicate led me into a broadcasting career and this is something that I’m always proud to share.

 Just imagine introducing yourself to someone new and how you’d like to be remembered, this will help you to stand tall and speak up to represent everything you have worked to achieve.